luminovang/documentation/routing/view-uri.md

 **Bind Group**

-If you need to register a URI group for routing, you can use `bind` method which accepts only 2 parameters `group name` and `Closure`.
+If you need to register a URI group for routing, you can use `bind` method which accepts only 2 arguments `group pattern` and `Closure`.

 ```php
 <?php